SharadhaKasiviswanathan/CS-535_Large-Scale-Data-Analysis-ExtraCredit/README.md

 ### 4. Deploy to EMR
 1. Configure and start an EMR cluster with Spark installed.
 2. Alternatively, use the `extra_emr.py` script to configure and run the job flow programmatically.
 Use the provided `extra_emr.py` to dynamically configure and launch the EMR job for maximum reusability.
+Run this command:
    ```bash
    python extra_emr.py
    ```